asfakianakis/COMPGW02_Web_Economics/README.md

 ### COMPGW02/COMPM041 Web Economics Optimal bidding on the iPinYou dataset

+## Group Members
 * Achilleas Sfakianakis
 * Akis Thomas
 * Dwane van der Sluis

-This github repo complements individual and group reports for UCL COMPGW02 Web Economics
+This github repo complements individual and group reports for UCL COMPGW02 Web Economics. (academic year 2017-2018).

 The papers describes solutions to the online real-time advertising bidding problem, where the amount to bid for each advertising impression is optimised.

-Repo Layout
+## Repository Structure

 Most of the code is inside jupiter notebooks.
 Some code for splitting loading